Asked “Which comes first, the words or the music?” Sammy answered “The phone call.”

 ‘High Hopes’ is a charmer, from Frank Capra’s 1959 trifle “A Hole in the Head”, where Sinatra plays the widower father of child actor Eddie Hodges.
 Frank’s compadre Jack Kennedy took it as the theme song for the 1960 presidential campaign, with the opening lyric “Everyone is voting for Jack ’cause he’s got what all the rest lack.
 Everyone wants to back – Jack, Jack is on the right track.”
 I’m guessing that Sammy Cahn himself wrote that lyric.
 He prided himself on reworking lyrics of his best-known songs for rewrite-on-demand occasions such as corporate gigs (and making a pile of moolah doing so).

-For all its cuteness and universality, the song has had surprisingly few cover versions (although Pink Floyd had a song by the same name, as did The Havalinas, whose song is covered by Bruce Springsteen as the title track for his upcoming album.)
+For all its cuteness and universality, the song has had surprisingly few cover versions (although Pink Floyd had a song by the same name, as did The Havalinas, whose song is covered by Bruce Springsteen as the title track for his 2013 album.)
 Oh, and here’s one you may not have heard – a Columbian string quartet playing a ragtime arrangement.

-A few years ago, I noticed that my then ten-year old granddaughter Nogah had a pretty nice singing voice.
+A dozen years ago, I noticed that my then ten-year old granddaughter Nogah had a pretty nice singing voice.
 I wanted to encourage her to try out her pipes, so I took her into a studio and recorded the song with her.
 I’m no Frank Sinatra, and she’s no Eddie Hodges, but we sure had a lot of fun.

 I wanted to demonstrate to Nogah that it’s actually possible to cut a record without too much difficulty, that all you need to do is find an appropriate song and an accompanist and a studio.
 All you need is a dream and a plan.
 I don’t know if that lesson came across to her, and if it did what she’ll do with it when she grows up.
 Perhaps she’ll become a singer, perhaps a doctor or lawyer or Indian chieftess – whatever she wants.
 I don’t know what she’ll do with her future.
 But I have high hopes.